-Just like colorless diamonds, fancy colored diamonds are formed in the Earth’s mantle under conditions of extreme heat and pressure and then delivered to the surface by deep-source volcanic eruptions.
-The difference is that if foreign particles are trapped during the process of diamond crystallization, the chemical process of formation is altered and the result is a fancy colored diamond.
-Each fancy color is caused by a different structural irregularity like presence of nitrogen for the yellow colored diamond, presence of boron for the blue colored diamond or a significant number of impurities for the black colored diamond.
+Just like colorless diamonds, fancy-colored diamonds are formed in the Earth’s mantle under conditions of extreme heat and pressure and then delivered to the surface by deep-source volcanic eruptions.
+The difference is that if foreign particles are trapped during the process of diamond crystallization, the chemical process of formation is altered and the result is a fancy-colored diamond.
+Each fancy color is caused by a different structural irregularity like the presence of nitrogen for the yellow diamond, the presence of boron for the blue diamond, or a significant number of impurities for the black diamond.

 In comparison, red natural colored diamonds are the rarest of all the fancy colored diamonds and occur in one single color intensity; even experienced jewelers never see pure or fancy vivid red diamonds in their lifetime.
 Notably, only around 20 to 30 true red natural colored diamonds are known to exist in the world, most of these less than half a carat in size but still valued as the most expensive diamonds in colored diamond price per carat.